 Alternatively, you may be able to find a StepUp provider near you.

 If you are a New South Wales resident, and are looking for a micro loan to pay for electrical goods, we might have some good news for you.

-If you are looking to upgrade an old fridge or television, you may be eligible for the appliance replacement offer.
+If you are looking to upgrade an old fridge or television, you may be eligible for the appliance replacement offer, which could be an alternative to a white goods loan.
 The appliance replacement offer lets you trade in your old appliance, and receive a substantial discount on a replacement.

 In short, you may be able to save up to:

 - 40% off the price of a new fridge.

 - 50% off the price of a new television.

 How do I qualify for appliance replacement offer?

 To be eligible for this offer, you will need to meet certain criteria.
 More specifically, you will need to:

 - Be a NSW resident.